Ban Krang, Phitsanulok: Geography

 The topography of Ban Krang subdistrict is fertile lowlands and uplands and is located in the lower northern part of Thailand.
 The subdistrict is bordered to the north by Phai Kho Don and Chom Thong subdistricts, to the east by Phlai Chumphon subdistrict, to the south by Tha Thong subdistrict and to the west by Bang Rakam district.
 Ban Krang subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Nan river flows east of the subdistrict.

 History

 Ban Trang was the old name, because there were some very big trees.
 First people from Sukhothai (Tanot Thung Luang) came here to settle.
 Later, more people came from Sukhothai to sell food, belongings, utensils and pets.
 The farmers hang bells around the necks of the animals, to here the jingle all the time.
 This is how the name Ban Krang came about.

 On 19 January 1996 Ministry of Interior announced the establishment of Ban Krang Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon).
 On 30 January 1996 it was published in Government Gazette, volume 113, section 9 Ngor.
 This was effective from 30 March 1996.

 Administration

-Central government
+Provincial government

 The administration of ฺBan Krang subdistrict (tambon) is responsible for an area that covers 46,188 rai ~ 73.9 sqkm and consists of twelve administrative villages (muban).
-As of 2022: 12,800 people and 5,899 households.
+As of 2025: 13,394 people and 6,474 households.